 Light Rail

-Light rail service is operated by SDTI on four lines (the UC San Diego Blue, Orange, Green and Silver Lines) with a total of 62 stations and 65 miles of rail.
+Light rail service is operated by SDTI on five lines (the UC San Diego Blue, Orange, Green, Copper and Silver Lines) with a total of 62 stations and 65 miles of rail.

 Bus